-Even in the world of SEO there are rule followers and rule benders, known as white hat and black hat SEO.
-It’s easy to accidentally fall into black hat strategies unless you know what you’re looking for.
-But don’t worry, Big Leap is here to give you the lowdown on how to tell the difference between white hat and black hat SEO so you can get legitimate results that will stand the test of time.
+Even in the world of SEO there are rule followers and rule benders.
+It’s easy to accidentally fall into not-so great strategies unless you know what you’re looking for.
+But don’t worry, Big Leap is here to give you the lowdown on how to tell the difference between good (or ethical) SEO and bad (or unethical) SEO so you can get legitimate results that will stand the test of time.

 SEO: Right vs. Wrong

-The difference between black and white hat SEO is pretty clear.
-While both of these can lead to a higher search ranking for your webpage, black hat SEO doesn’t play by the rules and guidelines set by search engines.
+The difference between good and bad SEO is pretty clear.
+While both of these can lead to a higher search ranking for your webpage, bad SEO doesn’t play by the rules and guidelines set by search engines.
 This leads to some unethical strategies just to get a high ranking.
-It can produce quick results, but companies that use black hat SEO can be severely penalized if they’re caught.
-White hat strategies, which play by the rules, will incur no such penalty.
+It can produce quick results, but companies that use bad SEO can be severely penalized if they’re caught.
+Good SEO strategies, which play by the rules, will incur no such penalty.

 Search engine algorithms were pretty easy to take advantage of when they first started.
 Some saw this as an opportunity to get ahead of the competition, manipulating the content of their websites and exploit algorithmic loopholes to get higher rankings.
-This bred a plethora of unethical and shady SEO tactics that we now know as black hat SEO.
+This bred a plethora of unethical and shady SEO tactics.

-While black hat SEO is incredibly risky, people still do it.
+While this kind of SEO is incredibly risky, people still do it.
 Why?
 As helpful as SEO can be for your business, it’s a long term investment; most companies start seeing results after four or six months.
-Some companies are looking for a quicker turnaround, which black hat SEO can usually do for them.
+Some companies are looking for a quicker turnaround, which bad SEO can usually do for them.
 But it comes with a price.
-Examples of black hat strategies include:
+Examples of unethical strategies include: